 Summary of Chapter 1:

 Okonkwo, an Igbo villager who is well-known throughout the nine villages and even beyond whose “fame rested on solid personal achievements.”
-He is a man of strength, and his wrestling ability became famous when he defeated Amilinze (a great wrestler) in the cat match during community festivals in a crowd of over 10,000 people.
+He is a man of strength, and his wrestling ability became famous when he defeated Amilinze ( a great wrestler) in the cat match during community festivals in a crowd of more than 10,000 people.
 But despite his status and his success, Okonkwo is haunted (now it’s not quite the ghost of Hamlet’s father walking around at midnight brooding about vengeance), but He sees his father everywhere he goes.

 His father, Unoka, owes debts all over the town and spend all of his time playing the flute and drinking palm wine.
 As a result, Okonkwo grow up knowing that his entire town believes his father is a loser, and the agony of it stays with him throughout his life (as Achebe writes, “his whole life was dominated by fear, the fear of failure and weakness”).
 But, for Okonkwo, this fear is beyond worse than all fears of capricious gods, of magic, even the fear of evil does not make him frightened that much.